Poverty in Bangladesh: Urban poverty

 An estimated 21 percent of the population in urban areas lives below the poverty line.
 People living in urban areas, like Sylhet, Dhaka, Chittagong, Khulna, and Rajshahi, enjoy a better standard of living, with electricity, gas, and clean water supplies.
 Even in the major cities, however, "a significant proportion of Bangladeshis live in squalor in dwellings that fall apart during the monsoon season and have no regular electricity.
 These Bangladeshis have limited access to health care and to clean drinking water."

+Urban poverty in Bangladesh remains notably large, with nearly 19 percent of the urban population grappling with economic hardship.
+This figure, both in absolute terms and concerning the broader South Asian context, stands out as high—second only to Afghanistan in the realm of urban poverty rates (Ellis and Roberts 2015).
+Urban households confront an array of vulnerabilities, making them prone to regress into poverty or face further entrenchment.
+These vulnerabilities encompass substandard housing, precarious living conditions, and limited access to basic services such as education, electricity, health, and nutrition.
+The collective impact of these vulnerabilities manifests in urban areas, where the prevalence of severe stunting among children under the age of 5 is 8 percentage points higher compared to rural regions.
+Unfortunately, there is a dearth of mechanisms enabling households to effectively mitigate risks or cope with the aftermath of various shocks.